 - Conduct and organize physics weekly seminar series (duty of the junior physicist)

-In addition to the clinical rotations and independent projects, the resident participates in any clinically relevant major projects that may arise that are not specifically covered in the clinical and project assignments or the qualification card.
+In addition to the clinical rotations and independent projects, the resident participates in any clinically relevant major projects that may arise that are not specifically covered in the clinical and project assignments or the rotation competencies.
 Resident involvement in these additional projects will not detract from the clinical assignments and independent project requirements described above.
-These major projects include, but are not limited to, the following:
+These major projects include, but are not limited to the following:

 - Acceptance testing and commissioning of new equipment

 - Testing and implementation of new treatment techniques

 - Clinically related development projects

 - Evaluation of potentially new clinical technologies